slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

 # Comparison Example

 Here's a quick comparison between the different rate control algorithmns.
 I took the free [Big Buck Bunny](https://peach.blender.org/) and [Tears of Steel](https://mango.blender.org/) video sequences and selected three different parts (of 30 seconds length) each.
 Note that these sequences are uncompressed, raw footage.
 The videos were then encoded with `libx264` and its default settings.
 The only thing that was varied was the different rate control modes.
-I set different target bitrates (750, 1500, 3000, 7500 kBit/s) and maximum rates (for VBV) and QP/CRF values (17, 23, 29, 35).
+I set different target bitrates (750, 1500, 3000, 7500 kbit/s) and maximum rates (for VBV) and QP/CRF values (17, 23, 29, 35).
 You can find the [scripts used for the comparison](https://github.com/slhck/rate-control-tests) on GitHub.

 Note that this comparison is by no means exhaustive or fully representative.
 Typically you want to try many different sequences of various genres as well as different encoders.
+I am planning to update these tests in the near future.
 Still, these tests should give you an idea on what the different modes do.

 Let's start with the different bitrate control modes.
-The left column is for 3000 kBit/s, the right for 7500 kBit/s.
+The left column is for 3000 kbit/s, the right for 7500 kbit/s.
 I excluded the other target bitrates since they did not show strong differences in the graphs, since the bitrate is already at such a low point that the encoder does not have a lot of choices on how to assign it.
 The rows are the different clips from Big Buck Bunny (BBB) and Tears of Steel (ToS).
 The line represents a LOESS smoothing over the individual frame sizes—it's an indication of how the bitrate changes over the clip's duration.

 ![](/assets/images/rate_modes.png)